-- 10 ME 4.1 Coordinate the use of multiple diagnostic investigations so as to ensure complementarity and efficiency - 11 ME 3.3 Prioritize routine and ancillary investigations when specimen adequacy is limited - 12 ME 5.1 Recognize sources of analytical error for various molecular tests - 13 ME 2.2 Interpret molecular diagnostic test results together with available clinical and histopathological data - 14 COM 4.1 Integrate molecular results into the anatomical pathology report - 15 HA 1.2 Describe the role of molecular methods used to screen for inherited/familial cancer syndromes - 16 S 3.3 Critically assess the current knowledge as related to molecular diagnostics in the practice of AP with special emphasis in oncology and inherited diseases - 17 P 1.3 Describe the role and apply knowledge of the ethics of genetic screening in family planning and for hereditary cancers - 18 P 3.1 Ensure compliance with privacy regulations as they apply to the use of genetic information - 19 P 3.1 Recognize the medicolegal implications in the practice of genetics
+- 11 ME 3.3 Prioritize routine and ancillary investigations when specimen adequacy is limited - 12 ME 5.1 Recognize sources of analytical error for various molecular tests - 13 ME 2.2 Interpret molecular diagnostic test results together with available clinical and histopathological data - 14 COM 4.1 Integrate molecular results into the anatomical pathology report - 15 HA 1.2 Describe the role of molecular methods used to screen for inherited/familial cancer syndromes - 16 S 3.3 Critically assess the current knowledge as related to molecular diagnostics in the practice of AP with special emphasis in oncology and inherited diseases - 17 P 1.3 Describe the role and apply knowledge of the ethics of genetic screening in family planning and for hereditary cancers - 18 P 3.1 Ensure compliance with privacy regulations as they apply to the use of genetic information - 19 P 3.1 Recognize the medicolegal implications in the practice of genetics

-Selecting, interpreting and integrating ancillary diagnostic techniques other than molecular pathology
+Selecting, interpreting and integrating ancillary and biomarker diagnostic techniques

-- This EPA includes non-molecular ancillary tests including immunohistochemistry, special histochemical stains, flow cytometry, immunofluorescence, electron microscopy. - This EPA includes assessing specimen adequacy and selecting appropriate studies when indicated, typically after review of light microscopy, as well as interpreting the test, and integrating the results into the final diagnosis and report.
+- This EPA includes ancillary tests including immunohistochemistry, special histochemical stains, flow cytometry, immunofluorescence, electron microscopy and may include polarized light examination. - This EPA includes assessing specimen adequacy and selecting appropriate studies when indicated, typically after review of light microscopy, as well as interpreting the test, and integrating the results into the final diagnosis and report.